arjunpunnappurath/Stock-Order-Execution/README.md

 How to run the code:

-Please create a folder structure that is similar to the one that is found in the apps config of the code and past the input file.
-Also create the respective folder structure for the output file to be delivered and run the code.
+Open the solution and preass F5 to start.
+We have added the input file to the project and the output file will be generated in the temp folder of the system.

 Class Design